jvaugha3038/PID-Project/README.md

   * We tried (and failed) to crimp some wires ourselves, then gave up and ued shorter wires and jumper wires.
 * The supports are held together by the Metro M4.
   * *It's fine don't worry about it*
-* When editing variables with the LCD menu, the edit page closed/opened too fast.
+* When editing variables with the rotary encoder in the LCD menu, the edit page closed/opened too fast.
   * We added a cooldown to the button.
 * The LCD wouldn't display the output variable.
   * Frankly I forgot why I wanted it to do this.
 Who cares.
 Thats what the fan does.

 ## Side Notes
 * We used no acrylic
 * String/thin wires are terrible.
 Avoid at all costs.
 * Planning before starting to build does indeed make the project take less time.
 Shocker.